CORE-GATECH-GROUP/serpent-tools/docs/install.rst

 :term:`pip` is the easiest way to install the latest version of ``serpentTools``.
 This can be done with::

-   $ python -m install --user --upgrade pip serpentTools
+   $ python -m pip install --user --upgrade pip serpentTools

 This installs the latest ``serpentTools`` release and upgrades your version of ``pip`` along the way.
 When a new release is issued, run the command again to install the updated version.
+If you have issues installing :term:`numpy` on Windows, please consult :ref:`install-python-dist`

 .. _install-release: